eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 #### Definition

 CIM (Common Information Model) is a standard for electric power transmission and distribution developed by the electric power industry.
 It aims to enable software applications exchange information about electrical networks in a consistent and interoperable manner.
-CIM has been officially adopted by the International Electrotechnical Commission (IEC).
-CIM defines a set of Unified Modeling Language (UML) classes, class associations, data types, and attributes for describing entities commonly found in energy production, distribution, consumption, and management systems.
+CIM has been officially adopted by the International Electrotechnical Commission (IEC) but is maintained by the [DMTF](https://www.dmtf.org/about), formerly known as the Distributed Management Task Force) CIM defines a set of Unified Modeling Language (UML) classes, class associations, data types, and attributes for describing entities commonly found in energy production, distribution, consumption, and management systems.
 Thus, CIM also provides a standardized vocabulary for modeling energy systems.

 CIM is an object-oriented information model based on UML, which defines both syntax and semantics.
 It is composed of three main parts:
+[
 - IEC 61970-301: Defines the energy management system application programming interface (EMS-API).
 - IEC 61968-11: Defines system interfaces for the integration of distribution management systems (DMS) with enterprise applications within electric utilities.
 - IEC 62325-301: Defines the energy market communications, supporting the exchange of information between market participants.
-THe European version is known as ESMP (European Style Market Profile).
+THe European version is known as ESMP (European Style Market Profile) and is maintained by [ENTSO-E](https://www.entsoe.eu/digital/common-information-model/cim-for-energy-markets/).

 The CIM standard provides well-defined semantics.
 Each CIM class or object has a clear definition registered within the common model.
 This model encompasses a wide range of entities and functions across the energy sector, including grid operations, asset management, and energy markets, with a focus on infrastructure and connectivity.

-Although CIM covers a large prtion of the energy sector data, there are area's where CIM is less well developed. e.g. electric vehicle charging.
+Although CIM covers a large portion of the energy sector data, there are area's where CIM is less well developed. e.g. electric vehicle charging.
 Below some complementary standards are discussed.

 #### Relevance